 Beverly Sturges, DVM, DACVIM

-Dr. Sturges completed a BS with high honors from Andrews University in 1980.
+Dr. Bev Sturges completed a BS with high honors from Andrews University in 1980.
 From 1980 to 1981, Dr. Sturges was a graduate researcher in immunoparasitology.
 She received her DVM degree cum laude from Oregon State University in 1986.
 Dr. Sturges practiced mixed animal medicine and surgery between 1986 and 1988 and small animal medicine and surgery from 1988 to 1991.
 She then moved to Sydney, Australia, where she was a small animal practitioner between 1991 and 1995.
 Dr. Sturges returned to the United States in 1995, and completed a neurology/neurosurgery residency at UC Davis in 1998.
-That same year, she becamed board-certified by the American College of Veterinary Internal Medicine in neurology.
-Dr. Sturges is currently an Associate Professor of Clinical Neurology/Neurosurgery.
-Sturges' research interests include brain tumors, and intracranial and spinal neurosurgery.
-Dr. Sturges has two dogs, a dachshund cross named Stewy and a mixed breed terrier named Reggie.
+That same year, she becamed board certified by the American College of Veterinary Internal Medicine in neurology.
+Dr. Sturges is currently an associate professor of clinical neurology/neurosurgery.
+Her research interests include brain tumors, and intracranial and spinal neurosurgery.
+Dr. Sturges has two dogs, a Dachshund cross named Stewy and a mixed breed terrier named Reggie.